Skip to main content

 Evaluation

-The first step in detox is a comprehensive medical and clinical assessment.
-This allows your treatment team to understand your substance use history, physical health, and any co-occurring mental health conditions.
+The first step is a comprehensive medical and clinical assessment.
+This allows your treatment team to understand your substance use history, physical health, mental health symptoms, medications, prior withdrawal symptoms, and immediate safety concerns.

 Stabilization

 The stabilization phase focuses on managing withdrawal symptoms and protecting your health as substances leave your system.
-Medical staff monitor your vital signs, adjust medications, and provide 24/7 support to ensure safety and comfort.
+Medical staff monitor vital signs, adjust medications when appropriate, and provide 24/7 support for safety and comfort.

 • Continuous medical monitoring

-• Support for sleep, anxiety, and physical discomfort
+• Support for sleep, anxiety, hydration, nutrition, and physical discomfort

 Transition to Ongoing Treatment